ksnovak/Multigame_Browser/README.md

 # Multigame_Browser

+Minimal contribution the week of 7/16 due to solidarity with Amazon Prime Day boycotts

 ## This is intended to be an alternative to Twitch's default stream directory
 Twitch provides the following directory types:
 * The top streamers across all games (https://www.twitch.tv/directory/all)